Buwan: Music video

-The music video shows Labajo tying and blindfolding a woman (Maureen Wroblewitz) inside a dim room as he manages their adoration disdain relationship.
-In the video, Labajo acts being aggressive and fans said that it symbolizes serious and intense love towards her.
-Fans also searched at the other word of his song which is "Buwan", and they found the word "Luna" and said that that's why Labajo acts being aggressive and lunatic to a woman.
-The official music video was released and posted on YouTube on September 24, 2018.
-As of November 5, 2020, the music video has garnered over 144 million views, the music video reached 40 million in two months.
+The music video depicts Labajo tying and blindfolding a woman (Maureen Wroblewitz) inside a dimly lit room as he navigates their tumultuous relationship.
+This scenario is eventually revealed to be an illusion, as Labajo finds himself trapped in a cycle with the woman, who appears as a ghost embracing him while he sits in a chair.
+Fans have interpreted this as symbolizing intense and serious love towards Wroblewitz, who was in a relationship with Labajo at the time.
+Additionally, fans noted the use of the word "Buwan" in the song and linked it to "Luna," suggesting that Labajo's aggressive behavior towards the woman in the video represents a lunatic or frenzied state.

+The official music video, released and posted on YouTube on September 24, 2018, has garnered over 174 million views as of April 2024; the music video reached 40 million in two months.
 It is also the most liked and most viewed OPM music video in 2018 with 144 million views, surpassing Yeng Constantino's "Ikaw" which had over 105 million views.